mgp/book-notes/being-mortal.markdown

 * When the prevailing fantasy is that we can be ageless, the geriatrician demands that we accept that we are not.
 * In a year, fewer than 300 doctors will complete geriatrics training – not enough to replace those going into retirement, or to meet demand.
 * The risk of a fatal car crash with a driver who's 85 or older is more than three times higher than it is with a teenage driver.

+### 3. Dependence

+* It's not death we fear, but what happens before – losing our hearing, our memory, our best friends, and our way of life.
+* Even if we live well, eventually our losses accumulate to a point where life's daily requirements become more than we can physically and mentally manage on our own.
+* In 1935, with the passage of Social Security, the creation of pensions secured the future of widows, and retirement was no longer exclusive to the rich but a mass phenomenon.
+* The most common complaint of nursing home residents is that "It just isn't home."
+* In 1946 the Hill-Burton Act provided massive amounts of funding for the construction of nine thousand medical facilities over two decades.
+* As medicine became more powerful, the modern hospital emerged as a place where you could go saying "Cure me."
+* Nursing homes were not created to help people face dependency in old age, but instead clear out hospital beds – hence their name.
+* Nursing homes are where half of us will spend a year or more of our lives, but they were never really made for us.
+* Nursing homes – like military training camps, orphanages, and mental hospitals – are "total institutions," or places largely cut off from wider society.
+* Nursing home prioritize medical goals like avoiding bedsores and maintaining residents' weight, but those are means and not ends.
+* Nursing home staff like residents who are "fighters" and "show dignity and self-esteem" until they interfere with the staff's priorities for them.
+Then they are termed "feisty."
+* Society creates institutions that address societal goals like freeing hospital beds and taking burdens off families' hands.
+* These institutions do not address the goal that matters most to those inside: How to make a life worth living when we're weak and frail and can't fend for ourselves anymore.

+### 4. Assistance

+* Your chances of avoiding the nursing home are proportional to the number of children you have.
+* Having at least one daughter also seems crucial to the amount of help you will receive.
+* The burdens for today's caregiver have increase from that of a century ago.
+* Assisted living is now regarded as something of an intermediate station between independent living and life in a nursing home.
+* Home is the one way where your priorities hold sway: You decide how to spend your time, how to share your space, and how to manage your possessions.
+* When care providers understand they are entering someone else's home, that changes the power relations fundamentally.
+* Regardless of age, people readily demonstrate a willingness to sacrifice their safety and survival for something beyond themselves, such as family, country, or justice.
+* As people grow older:
+  * they interact with fewer people and concentrate more on spending time with family and established friends
+  * they focus on being rather than doing and on the present more than the future
+* Studies show that we find living to be more emotionally satisfying and stable as time passes, even as old age narrows our lives.
+* How we seek to spend our time may depend on how much time we perceive ourselves to have.
+* When horizons are measured in decades, we desire everything at the top of Maslow's pyramid – achievement, creativity, and self-actualization.
+* When the future ahead is finite and uncertain, our focus shifts to here and now, to everyday pleasures and those closest to you.
+* Assisted living most often is a mere layover from independent living to a nursing home, perpetuating conditions that treat the elderly like preschool children.
+* A study in 2003 found that only 11 percent of assisted living facilities offered privacy and sufficient services to allow frail people to remain in residence.
+* Assisted living puts completing tasks before preserving independence for the elderly, e.g. dressing people instead of letting them dress themselves.
+* While we have very precise ratings for health and safety, we have no good metrics for a place's success in assisting people to live.
+* Assisted living isn't built for the sake of older people, but for their children.
+The children usually decide where the elderly live, and you can see that in the way that places sell themselves.
+* We have replaced the extended family that allows the elderly to make their own choices with a controlled and supervised institutional existence.
+* These institutions are a medically designed answer to unfixable problems, a life designed to be safe but empty of anything the elderly care about.